Ceasar/ceasar.github.com/posts/joycons.md

 <time>2019-07-20</time>

 I love the innovation Nintendo is doing with the Joy-Con, but a [Reddit thread on how many Joy-Cons develop "drift"](https://www.reddit.com/r/NintendoSwitch/comments/cczxwz/i_know_its_been_said_a_billion_times_but_nintendo/), convinced me that I definitely didn't ever want a Joy-Con as a new controller.
 "Drift" is a condition where the analog stick feeds input to the controller even when the user is not touching the controller, which makes most games very difficult to play.
-This page compiles incomplete research on some Joy-Con alternatives and what the trade-offs are.
+According to the Reddit thread, "drift" is a common failure mode of the Joy-Con controllers from normal use.
+The discussion motivated me to write this page, which compiles my research on several Joy-Con alternatives and what the trade-offs are.
 Many of the alternatives are from a company called [8BitDo](http://www.8bitdo.com/), since it was widely recommended on Reddit.

 Important terms that initially confused me: